-Now that I am a homeschooling mom, I want to introduce the dragon boat races, the great food, and the moving story of Qu Yuan to my own kids.
-If you want to do the same, here are 12 activities that you can easily use to celebrate the Dragon Boat Festival in your own homes.
+Now that I am a homeschooling mom, I want to introduce the dragon boat races, the rice dumplings, and the moving story of Qu Yuan to my own kids.

 5. Make crafts or painting of dragon boats

-- Dragon Boat Festival 端午节 duānwǔjié (Mandarin for Me)
+- Dragon Boat Festival 端午节 duānwǔjié from Mandarin for Me

 7. Play the standing-the-eggs-at-noon game